Java licensing

 Strategic Negotiation and Resolution

-If Oracle provides substantial evidence indicating licensing gaps, consider proactive negotiation.
+If Oracle provides substantial evidence indicating licensing gaps, consider engaging in proactive negotiations.
 Oracle often uses soft audits as opportunities to sell subscriptions.
 You may leverage this motivation to negotiate:

 • Reductions in retroactive charges.